wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 REQUIREMENTS:
 PHP >= 5.0.0
-WORDPRESS >= 2.5.x
+WORDPRESS >= 2.6.x
-WORDPRESS MU - NOT SUPPORTED
+WORDPRESS MU >= 2.6.x
 MYSQL >= 4.0

 INSTALLATION:
-- just copy whole Cimy_User_Extra_Fields subdir into your plug-in directory and activate it
+- WordPress: just copy whole cimy-user-extra-fields subdir into your plug-in directory and activate it
+- WordPress MU: unpack the package under 'mu-plugins' directory, be sure that cimy_user_extra_fields.php is outside Cimy folder (move it if necessary), then go to "Site Admin -> Cimy User Extra Fields", press "Fix the problem" button and confirm

 UPDATE FROM A PREVIOUS VERSION:
-- always deactivate the plug-in and reactivate after the update
+- go to Cimy User Extra Fields admin options, press "Fix the problem" button and confirm

 FUNCTIONS USEFUL FOR YOUR THEMES OR TEMPLATES:

 [Function get_cimyFieldValue]
-NOTE 1: to use this function first you have to enable it via options page.
-NOTE 2: password fields values will not be returned for security reasons
+NOTE: password fields values will not be returned for security reasons

 USAGE:
 $value = get_cimyFieldValue($user_id, $field_name, [$field_value]);